Mariede/zenos/README.md

  * Can be structures, walls, towers, doors, keys, food, ornaments, objects, monsters, ...
  * If it has a life property, can use a moving "aggro" algoritm.
  * Element aggro range increases when get hitted by a player.
+ * Line of sight (los) algoritm may help avoid aggro.
  * Can have action skills like hit, shield or shooting.

 ### Json element